Mwags24/Brevolium_Notebook/_posts/2020-6-15-Discussion_draft.md

        * more diversity = more likely some survive a stressful event
 * How are symbionts passed on for Eunicea?
    * parents or environment? (horizontal or vertical)?
+      * Answer: Eunicia aquires it Horizontally (from the environment)
+* Does this symbiont assosiate with any other corals?
+   * Is it capable of assosiating with other corals?

 # Discussion